DaoDucManh14/restaurant-ratings-powerbi/README.md

 3. How does customer behavior (time, frequency, device type, age group) influence review patterns?

-## Key Insights
+## Data Analysis & Insights

-1. **Overview of Ratings**
-   - Most restaurants receive between 3 and 4 stars.
-   - A few restaurants consistently achieve high scores in both food and service categories.
-   - Rating distributions differ depending on price level and restaurant type.

-2. **Analysis of Negative Reviews**
-   - Service quality emerges as the top cause of negative feedback.
-   - Other key complaints include high prices, poor food presentation or taste, and issues with cleanliness or ambience.

-3. **Customer Behavior Analysis**
-   - Review activity peaks during lunch and dinner hours.
-   - Younger users (ages 18–34) and mobile users are the most frequent reviewers.
-   - Returning customers tend to write more detailed and critical reviews.
+The analysis revealed several key patterns regarding restaurant performance and consumer satisfaction:

+- **Food and Service are the core drivers of satisfaction**: Restaurants that consistently receive high ratings in both `Food_Rating` and `Service_Rating` are also the ones with the best `Overall_Rating`.
+Among the top 10 most-rated restaurants, over 80% had scores of 2 (Highly Satisfactory) in both aspects.

+- **Unsatisfactory service is the leading cause of poor ratings**: More than 60% of `Overall_Rating = 0` cases are associated with a `Service_Rating = 0`, even if the food was rated as satisfactory.
+This indicates that bad service strongly outweighs good food in shaping customer perception.

+- **High prices and lack of parking correlate with dissatisfaction**: Restaurants categorized with `Price = high` and `Parking = none` showed a higher frequency of poor overall ratings, suggesting that customers expect better value and convenience at premium price levels.

+- **Young adults are the most frequent reviewers**: The `AgeGroup = Young Adults (19–30)` represents the largest share of reviewers.
+This segment also tends to give more polarized feedback (either 0 or 2), reflecting higher expectations and stronger opinions.

+- **Budget-conscious consumers are more critical**: Users with `Budget = low` are more likely to give `Food_Rating = 0` even for average-quality meals.
+This highlights a possible mismatch between pricing and value perception among this group.

-## Sample Dashboards
+## Dashboards

 ### Overview of Ratings
 ![Overview](https://github.com/DaoDucManh14/restaurant-ratings-powerbi/blob/main/screenshots/overview.jpg?raw=true)